steinwurf/kodo-ns3-examples/README.rst

 The ns-3 libraries should now be built and we may use them in our simulations.

-Update to a new version
+Update to a New Version
 -----------------------
 When a new version of ns-3 gets released you can get the new version easily by running (in the ``ns-3-dev`` folder): ::